-These changes that I notice in my body – do they mean I am already old – or is there time to prepare for my aging?
+These changes that I notice in my body – do they mean I am already old – or is there still time to prepare for my aging?
 Who will care about me when I am old?
 What will happen when I can’t care for myself?
 Will I still have my mind?
 Please, God, let me still have my mind.
-What if I actually DO live to be 100?*
+And what if I actually DO live to be 100?

 And it sounds like this:

 Who cares about who I have been, who I am now, and who I am becoming?
 Who shares my interests?
 Who inspires me?
 Who listens to my story, honors my history, and invites me into their story?
 Now that my family is scattered/preoccupied/gone, who feels like “kin” to me?
 How can I pass on the wisdom I’ve accumulated through my life’s experiences?*